 Sant Pau Art Nouveau Site

-A Short walk from the Sagrada Familia, the Sant Pau Art Nouveau Site is one of the most interesting architectural and historical attractions in Barcelona.
+A Short walk from the Sagrada Familia, the Recinte Modernista de Sant Pau is one of Barcelona’s most interesting architectural and historical attractions.

-Built at the start of the 20th century, the site comprises a total of 27 Art Nouveau buildings and was a working hospital as recently as 2009.
+Built at the start of the 20th century, the site comprises twenty-seven Art Nouveau buildings and was a working hospital as recently as 2009.

-In 2014, after almost 5 years of extensive restoration work, the former hospital re-opened as an open-air museum where visitors can wander freely and enjoy the combination of unique architecture and tranquil surroundings.
+In 2014, after almost five years of extensive restoration, the former hospital re-opened as an open-air museum where visitors can wander freely and enjoy the unique architecture and tranquil surroundings.

 A stone bust of Pau Gil on a tall stone base.
 In front of the statue sit three figures.
 In the background you can see the decorative arches leading into the hospital.